Padres vs. Angels Player Props Betting Odds

-Player prop betting options for Juan Soto, Shohei Ohtani and others are available in the San Diego Padres-Los Angeles Angels matchup at PETCO Park on Monday, starting at 9:40 PM ET.
+Juan Soto and Shohei Ohtani are among the players with prop bets available when the San Diego Padres and the Los Angeles Angels play at PETCO Park on Tuesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!